mapproxy/mapproxy/doc/caches.rst

   .. versionadded:: 2.0.0

 ``directory_permissions``, ``file_permissions``:
   Permissions that MapProxy will set when creating files and directories.
-Must given as strings containing the octal representation of permissions.
+Must be given as string containing the octal representation of permissions.
 I.e. ``rwxrw-r--`` is ``'764'``.
+This will not work on windows OS.

   .. versionadded:: 3.1.0